To use Inferentia ASICs:

 The versions of

-torch-neuron that are used by Cortex are found in the pre-installed packages list.
+torch-neuron that are used by Cortex are found in the Realtime API pre-installed packages list and Batch API pre-installed packages list.
 When installing these packages with

 pip to compile models of your own, use the extra index URL